dwjoyce/pythonbook/First program.rst

 To start Python editor, first start IDLE itself (see chapter 0 for this if you have forgotten).
 Then, using the mouse pointer, click on the ``File`` menu at the top of the shell window, and click again on the ``New File`` menu item, like so:

 .. image:: screenshots/idle_new_file_menu.png
+    :width: 90%
+    :align: center

 This will bring up a new window, the editor window.
 The shortcut for this is to hold down the ``Ctrl`` key, towards the bottom left of your keyboard, and hit the ``N`` key (N for New).
 This is where we type in our new program:

 .. image:: screenshots/idle_new_file.png
+    :width: 90%
+    :align: center

-..Note:: The best arrangement is to have your interactive shell on the left and the editor window on the right.
+.. note:: The best arrangement is to have your interactive shell on the left and the editor window on the right.
 You can do this on the Raspberry Pi by using the mouse, clicking on the interactive shell title bar using the left mouse button and try to pull the top of the interactive window past the left hand side of the screen - it should then snap into a shape that takes up the left 50% of your screen.
 Do a similiar procedure with the editor window, but try to drag it past the right side of the screen.
 You will then have the two windows you need to see side by side.

 The scene is set.